Affch3N/Affch3N/README.md

 # Hi there! 👋

 My name is **Affch3N**, and I am a part-time undergraduate student in Applied Informatics (Intelligent and Domain-Oriented Automated Systems).
-I also develop bots, write poems, and create song lyrics.
+I also develop bots, write music, and create song lyrics.

 ## 🚀 About Me
 - 🔭 I’m currently working on: **a functionality telegram bot**